SMosegaard/cds-vis/assignments/assignment-1/README.md

 The repository consists of the following elements:

-- 2 bash scripts for setup of the virtual environments, installqtion of requirements, and execution of the code
+- 2 bash scripts for setup of the virtual environments, installation of requirements, and execution of the code
-- 1 .txt file specifying the required packages
+- 1 .txt file specifying the required packages including versioned dependencies
 - 1 README.md file
 - 3 folders
     - in: contains data to be processed